syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 1. Add the required assembly references to the project as discussed in the Reference Essential Studio Components in your Solution section.
-2. Add the “Syncfusion.UI.Xaml.Kanban” namespace to the application as shown below.
+2. Add the `Syncfusion.UI.Xaml.Kanban` namespace to the application as shown below.

 {% tabs %}